-As you work your way around the front nine, you will notice the shots favor a draw whereas on the back nine they favor a fade from the tee.
+As you work your way around the front nine, you will notice the shots favour a draw whereas on the back nine they favour a fade from the tee.
 The front nine features many fairways that twist and turn on their way to the green, with the par-5 5th hole being a good example.
 The 3rd hole is also a good test, with an approach shot over water.
-The back nine are generally considered to be a little tougher than the front, with more undulating fairways and greens and the holes work their way around a lake, which comes into play on some of the holes.
+The back nine are generally considered a little more challenging than the front, with more undulating fairways and greens, and the holes work their way around a lake, which comes into play on some of the holes.

-If you can hit the ball long, this is advantageous on the South Course but accuracy is also required off the tee, to give yourself the best angle for attacking the green.
-You may hit the ball long and straight but this is not always enough on this course and it pays to know the location of the pin before playing shots.
-Some of the semi-rough around the greens can be difficult to chip from so good club selection and approach play is a must to avoid facing a tricky chip onto the green.
+If you can hit the ball long, this is advantageous on the South Course, but accuracy is also required off the tee, to give yourself the best angle for attacking the green.
+You may hit the ball long and straight, but this is not always enough on this course, and it pays to know the location of the pin before playing shots.
+Some of the semi-rough around the greens can be difficult to chip from such a good club selection, and approach play must avoid facing a tricky chip onto the green.